-(Both the assumptions that 9.4% doses (as in 15th PSUR) and the assumption that 20% doses (as in PSUR 16) were used in the second year of life are tested)

-The observed deaths were significantly higher than expected for the first 8 days after vaccination (except on day0) if 20% doses were assumed to be used in the 2nd year (as reported in PSUR 16).
-It was significantly higher on all 20 days if we assume that 9.4% doses were used in the second year (as in PSUR 15)

-The GSK explanation rings hollow with the 19th PSUR, where observed deaths in children over 1 year, in the period soon after immunization is statistically higher than ‘expected deaths’.
-Furthermore the deletion of deaths in the 19th PSURseems to suggest that GSK does not plan to honestly monitor and evaluate all available data or fulfill their promise of“promptly notifying the authorities and to taking the necessary actions to communicate such data and information to healthcare professionals”.

 Relevance to India

 The regulatory authority of the Government of India is the Drug Controller General of India (DCGI).
-According to the DCGI rules, new drugswhich are approved in one or more countries like USA, UK, Canada, European Union, Japan, and Australia will be considered for approval of manufacture/import & marketing in India if drug is for a significant unmet medical needor significant public health issue and the drug under evaluation is offering added significant advantage over the existing treatment modalities for a specific disease(8).
-Small bridging studies are all that is required for evaluation of the impact of ethnic factors on the efficacy, safety, dosage, and dose regimen (9).
+According to the DCGI rules, a drugapproved in one or more countries like USA, UK, Canda, European Union Japan and Australia will be considered for approval in Indiain India (8).
+Bridging studies are all that is required for evaluation of the impact of ethnic factors on the efficacy, safety, dosage, and dose regimen (9).

-Recently there have been studies published from India looking at immunogenicity and safety of the Hexavalent combination in small trials (10,11).There have also been editorials published, entitled “Hexavalent Vaccinations: The Future of Routine Immunization?”(12)It is crucial that the regulatory authority in India is aware of the PSUR reportsprovided to the EMA and the concerns raised through this commentary
+Recently there have been studies published from India looking at immunogenicity and safety of the Hexavalent combination in small trials (10,11).There have also been editorials published, entitled “Hexavalent Vaccinations: The Future of Routine Immunization?”(12) suggesting that thiscombined vaccine is being promoted in India.
+It is crucial that the regulatory authority in India is aware of the concerns raised through this commentary on the PSUR reports.